secretstartups/handbook/content/handbook/company/culture/all-remote/asynchronous.md

 Working asynchronously is highly efficient because everyone on the team can always [default to action](https://remote.com/blog/why-you-should-be-doing-async-work) .

->"There are many times when work isn’t ready for us to tackle, tasks aren’t planned, decision makers aren’t online, etc. In these times, successful teams execute, even if they later have to refactor and adapt, they don’t waste time “waiting”.
+>"There are many times when work isn't ready for us to tackle, tasks aren't planned, decision makers aren't online, etc. In these times, successful teams execute, even if they later have to refactor and adapt, they don't waste time "waiting".

 'Always default to action' is a mantra we keep on repeating at [Remote](https://remote.com/)."